-House prices in SW1H, City Of Westminster
+House prices in SW1H, London

-The median home in SW1H, City Of Westminster has sold for £1,474,050 over the last three years — well above the ~£290,000 England & Wales average.
+The average house price in SW1H, London over the last three years is £2,805,346, with a median sold price of £1,335,000 — well above the ~£290,000 England & Wales norm.

-Sold prices in SW1H, City Of Westminster
+Sold prices in SW1H, London

 Based on 65 sales recorded in the last three years (HM Land Registry).